ruudvdb/mailbox/README.md

 ## Libraries
 The existing libraries found on Github for the ToF sensors didn't work 100% or where not accurate enough.
 So I've created a new one based on diffrent repo's (https://github.com/DFRobot/DFRobot_VL6180X & https://github.com/pololu/vl6180x-arduino).
-The other libraries (for the RFID reader, MQTT, ...) can be found on Github.
+The other libraries (for the RFID reader, ...) can be found on Github.

 ## Photos
 ![Power and ESP](https://github.com/ruudvdb/smart-mailbox/blob/main/mailbox1.jpg?raw=true)